getodk/docs/docs/form-logic.rst

 Static defaults
 ----------------

-The text in the :th:`default` column for a question is taken literally as the default value.
+The text in the ``default`` column for a question is taken literally as the default value.
 Quotes should **not** be used to wrap values, unless you actually want those quote marks to appear in the default response value.

 In the example below, the "Phone call" option with underlying value ``phone_call`` will be selected when the question is first displayed.
 The enumerator can either keep that selection or change it.